scosco97/AmongUsInstanceManager/README.md

 6. Click Close all Instances

 ## Extra Information
 - The `AmongUsInstanceManager.exe` can be anywhere on your computer.
 All you need is the environment variable to exist.
+- The program will not harm your computer at all, nor is a virus.
+Check source if you want to be sure.

 ## Suggestions/Issues
 - DM on Discord ScoSco#4890